-Jeff Opperman, Ph.D., lead scientist for The Nature Conservancy’s Great Rivers Partnership, has been working to protect rivers and lakes for nearly 15 years.
+Jeff Opperman, Ph.D., lead scientist for The Nature Conservancy’s Great Rivers Partnership, has been working to protect rivers and lakes for more than 15 years.
 He has provided strategic and scientific guidance to freshwater conservation projects across the United States as well as in China, Africa and Latin America.
-Through scientific research, collaborations and technical support to field projects, Jeff focuses on improving the environmental sustainability of hydropower and protecting and restoring river-floodplain ecosystems.
+Through strategy development, scientific research, and support to field projects, Jeff focuses on protecting and restoring river-floodplain ecosystems and improving the environmental sustainability of hydropower.

 Follow Jeff and his family as they travel down the Mekong River.

 Jeff shares with Outside the story of how his family helped "rescue" steelhead from their shallow neighborhood creek.

 On the Guardian's Sustainable Business Water Hub, Jeff writes about a project along the Penobscot River will increase fish populations, generate energy and provide an example for other projects to follow.

 On Care2, Jeff shares why cloudy skies are good for freshwater.